arnoldNuvisto/Zero2WP/README.md

 ## 4. Package a Project

-When you're finished with a project, you can use Zero2WP to create a distribution package.
+When you're finished with a project, you can use Zero2WP to create a production-ready distribution package.

 NOTE: This part of Zero2WP has not been written yet - coming soon.